 The Federal Pell Grant Program is a federal aid program that provides money to help undergraduates pay for their education.
 Eligibility is determined by the Department of Education using a standard formula to evaluate the information provided on the Free Application for Federal Student Aid (FAFSA).
 This grant provides the "foundation" of financial aid to which other aid may be added; therefore, all students needing assistance should apply for the grant each year.
-Students must be regular, degree-seeking undergraduates.
-The application can be submitted on-line at www.fafsa.ed.gov.
+Students must be regular degree-seeking undergraduates.

 In December 2011, the Consolidated Appropriations Act, 2012 (Public Law 112-74) was signed into law.
 This law has significantly impacted the Pell Grant Program.
-Beginning in Fall 2012, students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
+Beginning in Fall 2012, students are now limited to twelve semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.

 Please be conscious about the lifetime limit of the Pell Grant when changing majors and/or scheduling classes.
-You may view the amount of Pell Grant used by logging into www.NSLDS.ed.gov.
+You may view the amount of Pell Grant used by logging into the National Student Loan Data System.